Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181104.md

 ### Other Comments:

 * _Any other relevant information to help us to manage the project and keep our customer informed and happy._
+  * Keith is traveling yet again (traveled six of the last seven weeks - ugh!).
+Will miss the Tuesday and Thursday meetings due to being in transit.
+Will continue to communicate via email and WhatsApp chat app.